The Philippine Dugong

 Habitat: Seagrass Meadows of the Philippines

-Dugongs inhabit shallow, sheltered coastal waters—usually less than 10 meters deep—where sunlight can easily reach the seafloor to support seagrass growth.
+Dugongs live in shallow, sheltered coastal waters—usually less than 10 meters deep—where sunlight can easily reach the seafloor to support seagrass growth.
 In the Philippines, healthy seagrass beds are found in:

 Diet: Grazers of the Sea